w3f/polkadot-spec/README.md

 ### Bibliography

-The cited works are defined inside [`src/bibliography.bib`](src/bibliography.bib).
+The cited works are defined inside [`bibliography.bib`](bibliography.bib).
 To cite a work, use the following syntax:
 ```md
 [@work-id]
 ```